yidas/deployer-php-cli/README.md

 $ ~/rsync.php folderA       // Rsync whole folderA to servers
 $ ~/rsync.php ./            // Rsync current whole folder
 $ ~/rsync.php ./ stage      // Rsync to servers in stage group
+$ ~/rsync.php ./ prod      // Rsync to servers in production group
 ```

 For `rsyncStatic.php`, you need to set project folder path into the file with source & destination directory, then you can run it:
 ```
 $ ./rsyncStatic.php           // Rsync to servers in default group
 $ ./rsyncStatic.php stage     // Rsync to servers in stage group
+$ ./rsyncStatic.php prod     // Rsync to servers in production group
 ```

 ---